 - Referral Information and Sharing.
-When you refer a person to 23andMe or choose to share results information with another person, we will ask for that person’s email address.
+When you refer a person to 23andMe or choose to share results information with another person, we will ask for that person's email address.
 We will use the email address solely, as applicable, to make the referral or to share your results information, and we will let your contact know that you requested the communication.
 By participating in a referral program or by choosing to share information with another person, you confirm that the person has given you consent for 23andMe to communicate (e.g., via email) with him or her.
+The person you referred may contact us at firstname.lastname@example.org to request that we remove this information from our database.
 For more information on our referral program, see here.

 - Address books.
 If you choose to use your computer's or mobile device's address book in connection with our Services to make referrals or to request that we communicate with another person, we may collect the names and contact information of those persons for these purposes only.

 - Third-party services (e.g., social media).
 If you use a third-party site, such as Facebook or Twitter, in connection with our Services to communicate with another person (e.g., to make or post referrals or to request that we communicate with another person), then in addition to that person's name and contact information, we may also collect other information (e.g., your profile picture, network, gender, username, user ID, age range, language, country, friends lists or followers) depending on your privacy settings on the third-party site.
 We do not control third-party site's information practices, so please review their privacy policies and your settings on those sites carefully.